Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Experiments

 \subsection{Settings}

-\paragraph{Metrics} We analyze how the inference capabilities are affected by each synthetic dataset created in Section \ref{sec:how-to-create} measured with the hits@10 on the test dataset and the validation dataset in the KGC task.\footnote{We also measured hits@1, hits@3, MRR, MR, and they showed similar trends.
+\paragraph{Metrics} We analyze how the inference capabilities are affected by each synthetic dataset (\S\ref{sec:how-to-create}) measured with the Hits@10 metric on the test dataset and the validation dataset in the KGC task.\footnote{We also measured Hits@1, Hits@3, MRR, and MR, and all showed similar trends.
 In this paper, we present the results using hits@10 for brevity.}